 Silt ponds are the key silt control infrastructure to control potential emissions from industrial peat production sites.
-As required under licence, BNM have a number of procedures for how it manages and maintains its silt pond network.
+As required under licence, BnM have a number of procedures for how it manages and maintains its silt pond network.
 The silt that builds up in silt ponds is excavated on a regular basis by Bord na Móna to facilitate an efficient level of silt control.
-Silt ponds will continue to be maintained during rehabilitation and decommissioning.
+Silt ponds will continue to be maintained during the rehabilitation and decommissioning.
 Silt pond decommissioning will be considered when sites are deemed to be on a trajectory of environmental stability and peatland rehabilitation has been completed.
-Silt ponds are present at both sides (east and west) of the site to manage discharges.
-The bog has field drains running in a north-east to south-west orientation.
+There are four locations where water flows exit at Ummeras Bog, with single silt ponds at three of these exits and a complex of three silt ponds at the northern exit.